An interview with artist Mark Brown

 SG: What are you leaving out of your paintings?

 MB: For centuries Chinese visual artists proposed that emptiness is a necessary component of fullness, presence and absence being two sides of the same coin.
 The synthesis is rhythm, which is vital to existence.
 I’ve explored this concept from time to time in my work by limiting activity in the centers of the compositions.
 Intervals are essential, one can’t experience an upbeat without experiencing the intervals before and after.
-Think of heartbeats, breathing, tides, or music.
+Think of heartbeats, breathing, tides, and music.
 Life is peaks and valleys until you flatline.

 SG: Your current series is in oil paint on panels.
 Have you tried other types of paint or grounds?
 How did that go?